 \subsubsection{Embedding-based Models}

 \paragraph{Cosine Similarity.} We compute the cosine similarity between their embeddings to determine if two given actions co-occur.
 If the similarity score is greater than a threshold fine-tuned on validation data, we predict the actions as co-occurring. \paragraph{Graph Neural Networks.} We also use Graph Neural Network (GNN) models.
 We choose four diverse and popular models~\cite{Kumar2020LinkPT}: attri2vec~\cite{Zhang2019AttributedNE}, GraphSAGE~\cite{Hamilton2017InductiveRL}, GCN~\cite{Kipf2017SemiSupervisedCW}.

-Graph Neural Network models can also be classified as learning-based models: they learn a new heuristic from a given network, as opposed to Graph Topology models, which use predefined heuristics, \ie{}, score functions.
+GNN models can also be classified as learning-based models: they learn a new heuristic from a given network, as opposed to Graph Topology models, which use predefined heuristics, \ie{}, score functions.
 We create our graph based on a known heuristic: co-occurring actions are closely connected in the graph.
 Therefore, we hypothesize that heuristic models will perform better.
-Indeed, we observe that for our graph, the GNN methods do not perform better than the heuristic models: the best-performing model is GraphSAGE with 77.2\% accuracy, while the best-performing topology model has an 82.9\% accuracy (see \Cref{tab:eval}).
+Indeed, we observe that for our graph, the GNN methods do not perform better than the heuristic models: the best-performing model is GraphSAGE with 77.2\% accuracy, while the best-performing topology model has an 82.9\% accuracy (see \cref{tab:eval}).
 Therefore, we conclude that our task does not benefit from these neural models.